 Other costs you need to consider would be the location of the burial, funeral service, memorial service, casket, vault, flowers, markers, arrangement for the wake and others.
-From these expenses, you can see why funerals are expensive, and why having funeral insurance is essential.
+From these expenses, you can see why funerals are expensive, and why having funeral insurance for parents is essential.

 Talking about death can be awkward, but you should sit with family members to discuss your options.
 Once you get all the details sorted you and your family will have a better understating of what sort of coverage you need.